Liverpool’s last 12 academy grads under Rafa Benitez & how they fared

 Peltier started the Reading game, his first Reds appearance of any kind, and one of just four he made for the club before leaving for Yeovil Town in January 2008.

 The Liverpool-born defender took the long way round to reaching the Premier League, playing for Neil Warnock’s Cardiff City in 2018-19 more than a decade after his Liverpool debut.

-After more than 150 games for the Bluebirds, Peltier left for West Bromwich Albion in January after reportedly falling out with new manager Neil Harris.
-He is still waiting to make his debut for his new club,
+After more than 150 games for the Bluebirds, Peltier left for West Bromwich Albion after reportedly falling out with new manager Neil Harris, and after an unsuccessful spell in the Midlands he spent the 2021-22 campaign at Middlesbrough.

 The third debutant in that Reading game, Smith replaced Peltier for the final 15 minutes but never played for Liverpool’s first team again.

 He dropped into non-league after leaving Liverpool, playing for Altrincham and Southport, but has not been heard from since leaving the latter in 2014.